When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 September

-Shedding its summer monsoons, Seoul becomes far more pleasant into September.
+Shedding its summer monsoons, Seoul becomes far more pleasant in September.
 Temperatures start to tumble for the better, reaching more comfortable levels.

 • Rainfall: 159 mm